Bronom/Torn_Dashboard_Setup/README.md

 ⚠️ **Warning:**
  **I got the display few years ago.
 Because its kinda old, it may be a other chip inside (Other than ILI9341).
 You may encounter some issue.
 If its the case contact me or make a Issues in Github and let me know.
 I will try to make a version for your display if possible.**

-3D Printed Case : In Progess
+3D Printed Case : Check In the file list.

 ## Wiring